How to Negotiate Salary for Your Next Career Move

 Posted by Griffith Resume on 3 Dec 2024

-A salary negotiation can be an arduous process because it requires you to balance what you believe you’re worth with what the employer thinks they’re able to afford.
-But, if it’s done correctly it could be an enjoyable experience for both parties, resulting in a higher pay for the employee, as well as greater employee engagement in their work.
+Negotiating a salary can be an extremely difficult process, since it requires you to balance what you think you’re worth versus what your employer believes they’ll be able to afford.
+If it’s done right it could be a positive experience for both parties, resulting in a greater salary for the employee as well as greater employees’ engagement in their jobs.
 Here’s how to bargain your salary in confidence.

-• Before you negotiate your salary take a look at market rates and industry standards to ensure your salary request is realistic.
+• Before you make a salary offer study market rates and industry standards to make sure that your salary request is realistic.

-• Collect information through socializing with colleagues, using online resources such as LinkedIn Salary and Glassdoor, and also reaching out to professional networks.
+• Get information from networking with colleagues, using websites like LinkedIn Salary and Glassdoor, as well as reaching out to professional networks.

-• Create talking points ahead of the time, including education and accreditation and years of relevant experience, the results and achievements as well as unique skill sets and qualifications, industry knowledge and potential for training.
+• Prepare talking points ahead of time, including education and certification, years of relevant experience, results & achievements with a unique set of skills and qualifications, industry knowledge and the potential for further training.

-• During the negotiation, be assured and confident but remain flexible and open.
-Bring out tangible results you’ve had in your previous roles.
+• During negotiations, be assured and confident but remain flexible and open.
+Highlight tangible results that you’ve had in your previous positions.

-• Maintain a positive tone throughout the conversation and be active in your listening.
+• Keep a positive and upbeat tone throughout the conversation, and engage in active listening.

 Do your research

-Before you enter any salary negotiation, you need to do thorough research on the market and standards in the industry to ensure that your salary suggestion is reasonable.
-Things that may affect the amount you are offered could be the level of experience, degree, size of the company as well as location. (?).
-One great way to gather data is to connect with colleagues or others in your chosen area of work.
+Before you enter any negotiations regarding salary, it’s essential to conduct thorough research on standard industry rates and market rates to ensure that your salary suggestion is realistic.
+Factors that might impact this could include the level of experience, level, company size and geographical location. (?).
+One way to gather data is to connect with your colleagues or those who are in the same job field.

 Research Online

-Find out more about your situation by talking with friends who have held similar positions, or contacting them via professional networks as well doing brainstorming members of professional organizations.
+Learn more by talking to friends who have held similar positions or reaching out via professional networks and brainstorming with members of professional organizations.

-Preparing for any negotiation is always time well spent.
-You’ll be more confident when giving your argument if you have a clearly defined list of points to discuss in advance.
+Preparing for any meeting is time well spent.
+You’ll be more confident when giving your argument if you have a outline of your talking points prior to the time.

 • Training potential